Jamie’s 15 Minute Meals – Grilled Steak Ratatouille and Safron Rice

 *this Jamie Oliver Ratatouille recipe post was first published here on the blog back in April 2013!
 That’s when the only mouths Patrick and I had to feed were our own … fast forward a handful of years and two gorgeous little boys later (Smith 2 years old and Cassidy 3 months old) and this recipe is high on the list of 15 Minute Meals for a different but better reason!
 Enjoy!

 I don’t know whether it was the crap weather or just pure laziness but I have snapped out of my cooking idleness faze and I’m back!
 Now I won’t be in the kitchen tied to the stove (that’s a completely different story and a different blog) but I have decided to make more of an effort of late.
 The problem for me was that by the time I got home some evenings it was late and I was bolloxed tired and really just couldn’t be bothered to cook.
 However I have taken a step back and reviewed and remembered that it doesn’t take all evening to rustle up something healthy and tasty.
 The other evening I decided on Ratatouille.
 I used to make it all the time but had forgotten how much I enjoyed it.
 I came across Jamie’s recipe which had a few extra ingredients and had a spin on grilled steak so decided to give it a go.
-The following is Jamie Oliver’s recipe.
-What follows details how I got on … Enjoy!
+The following is Jamie Oliver‘s recipe.
+What follows are the details of how I got on … Enjoy!

 For the ratatouille